-During suspension a named contact will be assigned to keep in touch with you.
+During suspension a named contact will be assigned to keep in touch with the employee.

-If you are remanded in custody, we will consider whether it is appropriate for the period of suspension to be unpaid.
+Where the employee is remanded in custody the school will consider whether it is appropriate for the period of suspension to be unpaid.

 8.2.
 Investigation